ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.backitup/README.md

 ioBroker only accesses the defined areas.
 The code for oAuth can be viewed [here](https://github.com/simatec/ioBroker.backitup/blob/master/docs/oAuthService.js).<br><br>
 No tokens or user data are stored in the cloud.

+## Onedrive
+In order to use the backup in the Onedrive, you have to get an access token.
+This can be done on the configuration page of ioBroker.backitup.<br>
+ioBroker only accesses the defined areas.<br><br>
+No tokens or user data are stored in the cloud.

 ## WebDAV
 With WebDAV, ioBroker.backitup offers the possibility to address several cloud systems. <br> The best known is NextCloud.
 To establish a WebDAV connection, the username and password of the cloud account are required.<br>